-The new dressy A. Lange & Sohne 1815 collection brings to the table the usual mix of craftsmanship and technical ingenuity that the German brand is associated with.
-Combining a painstakingly decorated hand-wound caliber with a compact body, which is now available in three colors of 18-carat gold, and a laconic solid silver dial the new members of the collection easily become dress watches of choice for men who don’t limit their options only to timepieces bearing the usual “Swiss Made” inscription on their faces.
+The 2014 dressy A. Lange & Sohne 1815 collection brings to the table the usual mix of craftsmanship and technical ingenuity that the brand is associated with.
+Combining a painstakingly decorated hand-wound caliber with a compact body, which is now available in three colors of 18-karat gold, and a laconic solid silver dial the new members of the collection easily become dress watches of choice for men who don’t limit their options only to timepieces bearing the usual “Swiss Made” inscription on their faces.

 Following the current “downsizing” trend, the German maker of luxury wristwatches keeps gradually shrinking dimensions of its own timekeepers.
-At least, at the beginning of the year, their well-known dressy collection “1815” has been updated with a model that measures just 38.5 millimeters in diameter: very close to the golden standard of the niche.
+At least, at the beginning of the year, their well-known dressy collection “1815” has been updated with a model that measures just 38.5 millimeters in diameter: close to the golden standard of the niche.

 Presented at SIHH 2014 in yellow (ref.
 235.021), white (ref.
 235.026) and rose gold (ref.
 235.032) cases, the watches bear all the elements of the family DNA, they are just smaller.